 Corrective surgery for a weight loss procedure

-There are three main reasons why patients come to us for advice on revision surgery for a first procedure.
+There are three main reasons why patients may seek advice on revision surgery for a first procedure.
 These include:

 - Regain of the original weight